Barbara Zecchi

-Barbara Zecchi is a feminist film scholar, film critic, videoessayist, and film festival curator.
+Barbara Zecchi is an Italian feminist film scholar, film critic, videoessayist, and film festival curator.
 She is professor of Film Studies and director of the Interdepartmental Program in Film Studies at the University of Massachusetts Amherst.

 Biography

 Born in London, United Kingdom, to Italian parents, she grew up in Venice, Italy, and graduated with honors in modern languages and cultures at Ca' Foscari University of Venice.
 She received a master's degree in literary studies, specializing in Hispanic studies and gender studies, from the University of California, San Diego (UCSD), and a second master's degree in Italian studies and film studies from the University of California, Los Angeles (UCLA).
 She completed her PhD at UCLA with a thesis on the representation of gender-based violence in Spain and Italy.
 More recently she studied screenwriting at the Escuela de Guion in Madrid with Alicia Luna, and video-graphic criticism at Middlebury College with Jason Mittell and Chris Keathley.